Savannah/Hilton Head International Airport: History

-For the second year in a row, the airport was named the #1 Best Domestic Airport in Travel+Leisure World's Best Awards 2022 as a result of a survey by its readers.
+For the second consecutive year, the airport was named the #1 Best Domestic Airport in Travel+Leisure World's Best Awards 2022 as a result of a survey by its readers.
 Airport accessibility, shopping, check-in, security, restaurants, cleanliness and other factors contributed to the airport's top US rating.
-Condé Nast Traveler magazine also ranked Savannah/Hilton Head International Airport the US #1 airport for the third year in a row by its readers as well.
+Condé Nast Traveler magazine ranked Savannah/Hilton Head International Airport the US #1 airport for the third consecutive year by its readers as well.

 Facilities

 Savannah/Hilton Head International Airport covers an area of 3,650 acres (1,477 ha) at an elevation of 50 ft.
 (15 m) above mean sea level.
 It has two runways with concrete surfaces: